-Or if the word zoom sends chills down your spine start with the Video: Join a Zoom Meeting (a calm, very informative ‘the ABCs of zoom’ video viewed by over a million people)
+Or if the word zoom sends chills down your spine start with the Video: Join a Zoom Meeting (a calm, very informative ‘the ABCs of zoom’ video viewed by over 1.4 million people)

 Since COVID-19 ‘Zooming‘ is becoming a word like ‘googling’ that English majors will debate for years to come, but we hope the selected videos give you a head start.
 We recommend you try it out and test drive the zoom settings before you join any meeting.

 Note from April 2021